Table Of Content:

 If your test results show up negative, you can seek an attorney’s assistance to claim compensation benefits.

 If your post accident drug test comes out positive, it doesn’t necessarily mean that you won’t be able to claim compensation benefits.

 Workers’ Compensation Act states that only those injuries or deaths caused due to drug use or intoxication are omitted from coverage.
 Hence even if you test positive, but if the intoxication wasn’t the cause of the accident, the injury is deemed compensable.

 Several factors might have contributed to the workplace accident.
 And these are the questions to consider:

 What it the intoxication that caused the accident or was another reason involved?

 For instance, the machinery on which you’d been working at the time of the accident may have been defective.
 Maybe if you were sober there were more chances of you noticing the flaw earlier.
 However, the defective machinery continues to be the ultimate cause of your injury.

 Did some lawfully prescribed medicines cause a positive result?

 In some cases, the positive test may result due to your prescribed medication.
-Also, in many states, since the legalization of marijuana, the presence of marijuana alone is not sufficient to establish that intoxication was the cause of the accident.
+Also, in many states, since the legalization of MMJ, the presence of MMJ alone is not sufficient to establish that intoxication was the cause of the accident.